Assessing Prior Knowledge

 - Create a series of multiple-choice questions.

-- Post to Blackboard as an assignment for the first class.
+- Post to Canvas as an assignment for the first class.

 - Do not grade the assignment, except perhaps to assign participation points.